skilld-labs/go-odoo/README.md

 All high level functions are based on basic odoo webservices functions.

 These functions give you more flexibility but less usability.
-We recommand you to use models functions (high level).
+We recommend you to use models functions (high level).

 Here are available low level functions :